24 Hours In Calgary – A Day Horsing Around Cowtown

 Sometimes travel works on the same principle; the less time you have to plan, the lower the expectations; the more you let your intuition be your guide, the better the outcome.

-So I decide to try out the theory that when it comes to holiday planning less really is more, by heading to the Canadian city of Calgary armed with some Pounds (which get me a lot further now that each is worth $2) but zero plans as to what I’ll do.
+So I decide to try out the theory that when it comes to holiday planning less really is more, by heading to the Canadian city of Calgary armed with some pounds to spend but zero plans as to what I’ll do.

-During the world famous Calgary Stampede I would simply head for the 10 day long, 100 year old rodeo like everyone else, but on this smash and grab foray into the place they call Cowtown I decide to make like a horse and follow my nose…
+During the world famous Calgary Stampede I would want to head for the 100 year old rodeo like everyone else, but on this foray into the place they call Cowtown I decide to make like a horse, and just follow my nose.

 I’ve always enjoyed impulse trips – like when I nipped over to Nicaragua knowing nothing more about it than the fact the food looked good (rice and beans and plantain anyone?) and that British Airways had a deal on flights to Managua.

 So when, at the last minute, I jumped at the chance to join a friend on a road trip to Calgary I decided that rather than let my lack of prep be a problem, I’d embrace the unknown with open arms and deliberately rock up randomly in the city and sniff out stuff to do.

 I’d heard good things about Canada’s so-called Cowtown.
 In fact when I first wrote that last sentence, my spell checker – in a precognitive slip worthy of Minority Report – changed the phrase ‘good things’ to ‘food things’.
 Perfect because a lot of the good things I’d heard were about Calgary’s food scene – and once I know somewhere has good grub, I’m sold (remember Managua?)

 So this is how my hastily hacked holiday in Calgary came together – feel free to follow along if you want to spend 24 hours in Calgary and don’t know where to start…

 Going with my gut I start at Centre Street which sounds like it might be, well, Central.
 It is.